FDRE Ministry of Agriculture

 Communication-Mobile Phones and Connectivity

-Your phone must be “unlocked” in order for it to work in Addis Ababa.
+Your phone must be “unlocked” in order for it to work in Jimma.
 Make sure to check with your provider regarding roaming agreements, if you need to be in roaming mode in Ethiopia.

 Ethio Telecom and Safaricom are the two providers in Ethiopia.
 You can buy local SIM cards in the arrival terminal or around the city.